 Children have always been central to human societies.
 Archaeological studies, such as April Nowell’s work on the Pleistocene Ice Age, show that children actively pass down knowledge and culture, underscoring their role in shaping civilizations’ progress.

 The Torah follows the lives of the patriarchs—Abraham, Isaac, and Jacob—each facing significant trials related to their families.
 Abraham navigates the tensions between his sons Isaac and Ishmael.
-Isaac deals with the sibling rivalry of his twin sons, Esau and Jacob, and Jacob grapples with the jealousy of his ten sons, who plot against their brother Joseph.
+Isaac deals with the sibling rivalry of his twin sons, Esau and Jacob, while Jacob grapples with the jealousy of his ten sons, who plot against their brother Joseph.
 The Torah weaves these family dynamics into its rich, complex narrative.

 Stories such as Judah, Tamar, Ruth, and Boaz illustrate the Levirate law, stipulating that if a married man dies without children, his closest relative—often his brother—should marry the widow to continue the family line.